eProsima/Integration-Service-docs/README.md

 **Transformation Library**: This *optional* library must implement the transformation functions for the received data.
-This *Transformation Libraries* are indicated in each connector.
+These *Transformation Libraries* are indicated in each connector.
 The *Bridge* connector will be configured with the function to call in each case.
 There is a prototype in *resource/templatelib.cpp*: